ecki/docs.milagro.io-english/amcl/milagro-crypto-library-white-paper.md

   <p><em>Abstract</em> — We introduce a new multi-lingual crypto library, specifically designed to support the Internet of Things.</p>
 </div>

+This original Latex authored PDF version of this document is available for download [here](/pdfs/amcl.pdf)

 ## 1 Introduction
 One of the major mysteries in the real-world of crypto is resistance to the exploitation of new research ideas.
 Its not that cryptographic research has failed to throw up new ideas that have the potential for commercial exploitation -- far from it.
 But in the real-world, 1970's crypto rules supreme, and very little happens that isn't PKI/RSA based.
 The reasons for this are many and varied.
 However one part of the puzzle might be the non-availability of easy-to-use open source cryptographic tools, that do not require in depth cryptographic expertise to deploy.

 There are many crypto libraries out there.
 Many offer a bewildering variety of cryptographic primitives, at different levels of security.
 Many use extensive assembly language in order to be as fast as possible.
-Many are very **BIG**, even bloated.
+Many are very BIG, even bloated.
 Some rely on other external libraries.
 Many were designed by academics for academics, and so are not really suitable for commercial use.
 Many are otherwise excellent, but not written in our favourite language.

 The Apache Milagro Crypto Library (AMCL) is different; AMCL is completely self-contained, except for the requirement for an external entropy source for random number generation.